derekfrye/rusty-golf/docs/README.md

 # Rusty golf

 Rusty golf is web app that displays a single-page scoreboard for your family golf tournaments.
 It stores configuration in a postgres or sqlite database (the examples here are written assuming you're using sqlite).
-There's an admin panel to monitor the functionality of the database for this app.
+The current version is 0.1.7 and uses Rust 2024 edition.

 ## Getting started

+### Build Commands
+- Build: `cargo build`
+- Run: `cargo run`
+- Check: `cargo clippy`
+- Format: `cargo fmt`
+- Docker: `make build`, `make clean`, `make rebuild`

+### Testing
+See [testing documentation](tests.md) for detailed information about the test suite.

 ## First setup
 ```shell